-Last Monday was the Qingming Festival or “Tomb Sweeping Day” in China which is held on the 104th day after the winter solstice to honor departed ancestors and for people to enjoy the spring weather.
+Last Monday was the Qingming Festival or “Tomb Sweeping Day” in China which is held on the 104th day after the winter solstice to honour departed ancestors and for people to enjoy the spring weather.
 As we were given the day off work I decided to take a short weekend trip out of Shenzhen to the little-known city of Kaiping (开平) located about 3 hours away by bus.
 The area is famous for its castle-like dwellings built by overseas Chinese in a mixture of western and eastern styles.

 Leaving at an early hour on Saturday morning from Luohu coach station the dull concrete monstrosities of Shenzhen and Dongguan soon gave way to the lush green countryside of Guangdong punctuated by the occasional small village where life continues much as it has done for the past century or so.

 There isn’t much to see in Kaiping itself so on arrival our first excursion was to a village a little outside the city called Chikan (赤坎).
 Getting here was easier said than done since finding the right bus proved a little tricky.
 Even my Chinese companions had difficulty communicating with the locals who mostly spoke their own local dialect (as opposed to standard Mandarin).
-Finally we found that bus no. 6 went directly there, about a 30 minute journey.
+Finally, we found that bus no. 6 went directly there, about a 30-minute journey.

-As if being transported back in time about 100 years you’re immediately surrounded by unusual architecture which fuses both European and Chinese styles as a consequence of originating from overseas Chinese who returned home in the 1920′s and used their wealth to build the area.
+As if being transported back in time about 100 years you’re immediately surrounded by unusual architecture which fuses both European and Chinese styles as a consequence of originating from overseas Chinese who returned home in the 1920s and used their wealth to build the area.
 While the original shine has undoubtedly worn off there remains a unique charm to the place.

 Farmers labour in the fields and chickens run free in the many small courtyards.
-With banners baring slogans proclaiming the benefits of a comprehensive education modern society seems far away but while the area appears to be sparsely populated the younger residents still find ways to amuse themselves (although one imagines that the internet revolution is quietly passing them by).
+With banners baring slogans proclaiming the benefits of a comprehensive education modern society seem far away but while the area appears to be sparsely populated the younger residents still find ways to amuse themselves (although one imagines that the internet revolution is quietly passing them by).